fmalmeida/MpGAP/docs/manual.rst

 However, they can also be set in a sample-specific manner.
 If a sample has a value for one of these parameters in the samplesheet, it will overwrite the "global/default" value **for that specific sample** and use the one provided inside the YAML.

+Please, refer to the :ref:`samplesheet reference page<samplesheet>` to better understand how properly set up the samplesheet.

 Genome size
 ^^^^^^^^^^^